projectcalico/calico/docs/AWS.md

 # Running calico-docker on AWS
 Calico runs on the Amazon Web Services (AWS), but there are a few tweaks required to the main Getting Started instructions.
-The following instructions show the full power of the Calico routing and security model on AWS (and allow AWS to be used for testing).
+The following instructions show how to network containers using Calico routing and the Calico security model on AWS.

 ## Getting started
-These instructions describe how to set up three CoreOS hosts on AWS.
+These instructions describe how to set up two CoreOS hosts on AWS.
 For more general background, see [the CoreOS on AWS documentation](https://coreos.com/docs/running-coreos/cloud-providers/ec2/).

 Download and install AWS Command Line Interface:
 ```